-If you harvest tomatoes immature – anytime past the breaker stage – you’ll want to bring them indoors and place them in a bright location away from direct sunlight.
+If you harvest tomatoes immature – anytime past the breaker stage – you’ll want to bring them inside and place them in a bright location away from direct sunlight.
+I don’t recommend a sunny windowsill as bright light can toughen up the skins.
 I use a corner of my kitchen counter or if they’re in the breaker or turning stage I’ll lay them in a single layer in a box or basket and place them in an out-of-the way spot.
 Space the tomatoes so they’re not touching and check them twice a week removing any that have ripened or show signs of rot.
+You don’t need high temperatures to ripen tomatoes.
 Average room temperature, or slightly cooler is fine, but avoid the refrigerator as the fruits won’t ripen well and may become mealy.

 When to pick heirloom tomatoes

 I wait all spring and summer to enjoy fully ripe Brandywine Pink or Black Krim tomatoes from my garden.
 I grow a wide variety of heirloom tomatoes and have found that it’s best to harvest large-fruited heirlooms when they are slightly underripe.
 If you wait until they’re fully colored they’re often over mature and may split or rot.
 Instead harvest when they’re half to three-quarters ripe and let them finish up indoors.

 When to pick cherry tomatoes